 Written by James Charles.

-At the start of the month TRP General Manager, Mike and I headed to London for a ‘Business Case for Love’ Breakfast Meeting with thecompanyspirit founder, Marc Cox.
-We had come across Marc a few weeks previous via an article he had written on LinkedIn about the demise of retail giants Toys ‘R’ Us and Maplin, proposing that rather than external environmental economic factors being to blame for their downfall it, in fact, may have been due to their leadership teams neglecting to prioritise delivering a good customer experience.
+At the start of the month, I headed to London for a ‘Business Case for Love’ Breakfast Meeting with thecompanyspirit founder, Marc Cox.
+I had come across Marc a few weeks previous via an article he had written on LinkedIn about the demise of retail giants Toys ‘R’ Us and Maplin, proposing that rather than external environmental economic factors being to blame for their downfall it, in fact, may have been due to their leadership teams neglecting to prioritise delivering a good customer experience.
 Think about your visits to these stores in recent years – they hardly stand out.

 At the event, Marc introduced to the group of marketers, consultants and senior execs who had gathered to discuss the topic of customer experience with him 2 frameworks.
 In this blog post we will share with you the first, ‘The Six Key Behaviours of Successful Companies’ – providing an overview of the second ‘The Love Grid’ in next month’s blog post.